Gold Coast

 Gold Coast Coomera – weekly report

-Hi everyone, hope you have all had a great start to the new year, once again this week there has been no respite from the strong winds, large swell and rain that has been battering the coast for the past two weeks making it very tuff for those that had time off and planned a few fishing trips on their holidays.
+Hi everyone, hope you have all had a great start to the new year, once again this week there has been no respite from the strong winds, large swell and rain that has been battering the Gold Coast for the past two weeks making it very tuff for those that had time off and planned a few fishing trips on their holidays.
 The good news that at the time of writing my report it looks like the weather is due to ease up by the weekend with a very different forecast on the way for light winds and a much smaller swell giving everyone that’s keen a good weather window to get out for a fish.
 Let’s have a look at what’s been biting this week.

 Chasing a feed of mud crabs during the wild windy weather has been the best option for most fishos keen to brave the conditions up the protected creeks and estuaries of the Tweed and Gold Coast waterways.
 Ben White (see photo in report) did just that and came up trumps with a nice feed of Muddies.
 The rain fall has eased up a bit this week which was nice to see as we have had a drenching the past few weeks which has really stirred up the crabs.
 I would recommend having a look around the Coomera River north and south arms, Nerang River, Brown Island, Pimpama River, Jacobs Well, Cabbage Tree Point, Eden Island, Tiger Mullet Channel, Logan River, Currumbin Creek, Tallebudgera Creek and the Tweed River.
 It will be worth setting a few pots in varying depths of water to get a gauge on where the better-quality crabs are moving, there has been heaps of little ones around at the moment.
 Best baits are fresh Mullet, Bonito, Chicken and Fish Frames should all do the trick.